confessore/CoinbaseAT/README.md

 ## Coinbase Advanced Trade

+### v1.1 Change Log
+- Coinbase updated in January to Coinbase Cloud
+    - Now generates a jwt for authorization
+    - It is now required to use a Coinbase Cloud API Key
+    - Legacy API Keys are currently deprecated
+    - The bits still exist to support legacy keys

 ### Initial Release

 CoinbaseAT is now initially released!

-You can find the package on nuget at [https://www.nuget.org/packages/CoinbaseAT/1.0.0](https://www.nuget.org/packages/CoinbaseAT/1.0.0)
+You can find the package on nuget at [https://www.nuget.org/packages/CoinbaseAT/1.0.0](https://www.nuget.org/packages/CoinbaseAT/)

 Feel free to open pull requests or issues